By-Laws of the Faculty of the College of Liberal Arts

 The Humanities Division shall be composed of the Faculty of the Departments of Classics, Humanities, and Italian Studies; English; Languages, Literatures, and Cultures; Philosophy; and Women’s and Gender Studies.

 The Fine and Performing Arts Division shall be composed of the Faculty of the Departments of Art and Art History, Music, and Theatre and Dance.

 The Social Science Division shall be composed of the Faculty of the Departments of Anthropology, Communication, Geography, History, Justice Studies, Political Science and International Affairs, Psychology, and Sociology.

 The Education Division

 The Education Division shall consist of the members of the instructional Faculty of the College of Liberal Arts who are teaching professional courses in education.
 It shall also include such members of the College of Liberal Arts staff as may be engaged in supervising student teaching.

 It shall be the function of the Education Division to promote the integration and continued development of teacher-education activities of the University, and to recommend to the appropriate Colleges and department administrative officers such changes in curricular offerings or requirements necessary to increase the effectiveness of teacher preparation at the University.

-The Chairperson of the Education Division shall be the Chairperson of the Department of Education, who is charged by the State of New Hampshire with teacher certification validation.
+The Chairperson of the Education Division is a member of the tenure-track faculty in Education and shall be the Chairperson of the Department of Education, who is charged by the State of New Hampshire with teacher certification validation.